Information for Authors

 - Leadership Notes - relevant pieces focusing on leadership issues in distributed or open learning.

 - Field Notes - shorter pieces describing innovative projects, applications, or interventions in distributed or open education programs.

 - Technical Notes - pieces which feature, compare, or critique technical tools, innovation, or applications

-One of the important features of International Review of Research in Open and Distributed Learning (IRRODL) is the review of current books that contribute to the literature of open and distributed education.
-The aim of our Book Reviews is to engage distance educators worldwide in sharing their perceptions about new publications that contribute to the advancement of distance education theory, research, and or practice.
+IRRODL reserves a section for the scholarly review of current books that contribute to the literature of open and distributed education.
+The aim of our Book Reviews is to engage distance educators in sharing their perspectives about new publications that contribute to the advancement of distance education theory, research, and practice.
 While we normally invite specific reviews, we will consider unsolicited reviews.
 (Please feel free to send unsolicited reviews to the Book Reviews Editor.)
-While we do not have a universal template for a book review, we offer the following possible outline for you to consider as you prepare your review:
+Book reviews should be composed in the following manner:

-Title in full, author, place, publisher, date of publication, edition, number of pages, and ISBN.
-Followed by name of reviewer and institutional affiliation.
+Book title, author name, location, publisher, date of publication, book edition, number of pages, and ISBN.
+Ensure that the name of reviewer and their institutional affiliation is included.

 The review should begin with an introduction to the topic and an overview of the content of the book.
 What is your main point in presenting this review?
 Describe the background and qualifications of the author.
 Who is the author’s intended audience?
 What is the author’s purpose?
 What is the author’s main thesis?

 What is the organization/structure of the book?
 How accurate and current is the information presented?
 How well does the development of the author’s thesis book draw on supporting ideas, arguments, documentation, and/or evidence?
 Does the evidence support the conclusions?